Optimization of Winter Maintenance Stations for Safe and Efficient Freight Transportation

-This proposal intends to study the freight fluidity challenges in winter, and narrows it down to optimizing winter road maintenance operations for better freight transportation.
-We will develop an optimization model for finding the optimal location of stations for new construction or capacity expansion, considering desired service quality for major freight corridors, followed by assignment of stations and trucks to service zones.
-Two key aspects of the study that distinguishes it from regular station location optimization are 1) determining the freight volume on the state road network and determining critical links or zones for prioritized maintenance, and 2) accounting for stochastic model parameters, e.g. snowfall amount and storm duration, and employing robust optimization to design reliable service for extreme conditions.
-A decision support system will be developed based on mathematical programing and road network topology in GIS.
+This project will study the freight fluidity challenges in winter and how to optimize winter road maintenance operations for better freight transportation.
+Researchers will develop an optimization model for finding the optimal location of stations for new construction or capacity expansion, considering desired service quality for major freight corridors, followed by assignment of stations and trucks to service zones.
+Two key aspects of the study that distinguishes it from regular station location optimization are: 1) determining the freight volume on the state road network and determining critical links or zones for prioritized maintenance, and 2) accounting for stochastic model parameters, e.g. snowfall amount and storm duration, and employing robust optimization to design reliable service for extreme conditions.
+A decision support system will be developed based on mathematical programming and road network topology in GIS.
 The decision support system could benefit agencies from a financial perspective by reducing the winter maintenance operations cost, and the freight industry by safe and efficient freight transport in winter.
 Any software tool created in this research will be shared with local agencies and research community in open source format.